 A sentence following a finding of guilt is imposed by the Judge after consideration of the applicable federal sentencing statutes and the Federal Sentencing Guidelines.

-The maximum penalty under federal law for the assault offense is 10 years of imprisonment, a term of supervised release following imprisonment, and a fine.
+The maximum penalty under federal law for assault with a dangerous weapon is 10 years of imprisonment, 3 years of supervised release, and a fine of $250,000.
+The maximum penalty for possession of contraband is 5 years of imprisonment, 3 years of supervised release, and a fine of $250,000.
 Under the Federal Sentencing Guidelines, the Judge is also required to consider and weigh a number of factors, including the nature, circumstances and seriousness of the offense; the history and characteristics of the defendant; and the need to punish the defendant, protect the public and provide for the defendant's educational, vocational and medical needs.
 For these reasons, the statutory maximum penalty for the offense is not an accurate indicator of the potential sentence for a specific defendant.